 Although I had been painting for years in a cubist style, I felt that realism was best suited to communicate in paint the feelings and ideas that I wanted to share.
 It is my desire to tell a story in details, whether its about the warmth and spirit of the people of the Caribbean or something as simple as the way the reflected light colors the edge of a childs face.
-While most inspired by what I see around me every day, I also find inspiration in the work of old masters like Jan Vermeer, Thomas Eakins, and John Singer Sargent as well as illustrator Norman Rockwell and contemporary realist painters Stephen Scott Young, Mian Situ, Scott Burdick, and Richard Schmid.
+While most inspired by what I see around me every day, I also find inspiration in the work of old masters like Jan Vermeer, Thomas Eakins, and John Singer Sargent as well as illustrator Norman Rockwell and contemporary realist painters Stephen Scott Young, Mian Situ, and Richard Schmid.

-What I thought would be a two-year interuption in my life has now turned into seventeen and counting .
-And rather than an interuption its been pivotal for me both as a person and an artist..
+What I thought would be a two-year interruption in my life has now turned into twenty and counting .
+And rather than an interruption its been pivotal for me both as a person and an artist..
 It is my hope that I can convey the beauty of the Caribbean and its people and do my part in preserving what is so special about this part of the world and sharing that with others.